-BME 5250 Biomechanics II 3 Credits BME 6210 Computational Biomechanics + (fall semester, even years) 3 Credits BME 6220 Biofluid Mechanics + (spring semester, even years) 3 Credits BME 6280 Biomechanics Research (3x) 3 Credits
+BME 5250 Biomechanics II 3 Credits BME 6210 Computational Biomechanics † (fall semester, even years) 3 Credits BME 6220 Biofluid Mechanics† (spring semester, even years) 3 Credits BME 6280 Biomechanics Research (3x) 3 Credits

-Students unfamiliar with Biomechanics I must audit BME 4250 (Biomechanics I) prior to enrolling in BME 5250.
+^{} Students unfamiliar with Biomechanics I must audit BME 4250 (Biomechanics I) prior to enrolling in BME 5250.

-†Given scheduling conflict realities, M.S. students need to take only one of these courses to satisfy the Biomechanics Fundamentals; however, the remaining 2 credits must still be completed through any of the courses listed below.
+†In years when either of these courses are not offered, students must confer with their committees to identify acceptable substitutions.
+Further, M.S. students need to take only one of these courses to satisfy the Biomechanics Fundamentals; however, the remaining 2 credits must still be completed through any of the courses listed below.